jamespfennell/transiter/docs/docs/systems.md

  [Jinja template](https://jinja.palletsprojects.com/en/2.11.x/).
 It contains information such as:

-- The transit system's name,
+- The transit system's name.
-- The internet location of its data feeds and instructions on how to parse them,
+- The URLs of its data feeds and instructions on how to parse the feeds.
-- Additional Python packages needed for the transit system.
+- Definitions of "service maps" for the system.

-The transit system is installed by sending the YAML configuration file to the [system install endpoint](api.md#install-a-system).
+The transit system is installed by sending the YAML configuration file to the [system install endpoint](api/index.md#install-a-system).

 ## Basic configuration